TIE-WebD/ignyt/README.md

 ----3rd commit----
 The website homepage is made responsive.
 And also we included the second page i.e., menu page using Cards.
 The menu page is also made responsive.

+----4th commit----
+Feedback and Footer section added and made responsive.